 If a prepayment meter is installed to collect your debt, we will clarify:

 If you fail to agree to any of the solutions below, further action may be required for customers who do get into debt:

 iSupplyEnergy will always seek to install a prepayment meter.
 If we are unable to contact you by any of the methods above, we may arrange for a third part debt collector agent to visit your home to discuss payment options.
 If this is declined or we are still unable to make contact with you, we will proceed in applying for a warrant to access the property to install a prepayment meter.
 Before applying for a warrant, we will take into account all information we hold on your circumstances at the time.

 If you reject to having a prepayment meter installed, and fail to pay off the debt on your account, this could result in legal action, such as high court enforcement for financial recovery.

 If you receive either Pension Credit, Income Support or Jobseekers Allowance, and owe more than £65.45, you may be eligible for the Department of Work and Pensions (DWP) Fuel Direct Scheme.
 The DWP will collect money each week to the value of the current Fuel Direct rate directly from your benefits, paying us the money you owe for any energy debt you have, as well as for your current usage.
 For further information on the Fuel Direct Scheme, click here.

-If you are referred to a third party debt collector, please note this may affect your credit rating.
+If you enter our debt collection process, please note this will affect your credit rating.
 We share your payment performance information with Credit Reference Agencies (CRAs).
-If you make a late payment or miss a payment altogether, this may affect your credit rating, which could affect your ability to obtain credit in the future.
+If you make a late payment or miss a payment altogether, this will affect your credit rating, which could affect your ability to obtain credit in the future.

 iSupplyEnergy are here to assist you in managing your energy usage and ensuring you are efficient.
 You can find information by visiting the Energy Saving Trust website, or by visiting the Energy Advice page on our website.